travetto/travetto/notes/MILESTONES.md

 * Moved to rest-upload
 * Standardized on blob/file for upload
 * Centralized logic for hashing/file detection to where we know we have a file on disk

+### Image
+* Pulled in sharp for native-node support, avoiding the external operations